MicrosoftDocs/dataexplorer-docs/data-explorer/includes/pythonplugin-fabric.md

 ## Enable the plugin

 The plugin is disabled by default.
-Before you start, ##TODO <!-- [enabled the Python plugin](/fabric/real-time-analytics/python-plugin)--> in your KQL database.
+Before you start, [enable the Python plugin](/fabric/real-time-analytics/python-plugin) in your KQL database.

 ## Python sandbox image